Colonial Heights store that sold accused UVa shooter guns has history with ATF, records show

 More recently, the shop was cited in a federal indictment of gun traffickers who had repeatedly visited the store in late 2019.

 Court records show that a woman, Maria Fuentes, bought six pistols at the store six times in just three weeks, sometimes on back-to-back days.
-The guns were then transferred to another personr, Jesus Fuentes, a convicted felon, to be sold at profit, authorities said in court records.
+The guns were then transferred to another person, Jesus Fuentes, a convicted felon, to be sold for profit, authorities said in court records.

 Customers with clean criminal records can often easily procure firearms on behalf of others as a way to circumnavigate background checks.
 The buys are known as “straw purchases” and can fool some dealers, although gun dealers can deny sales if purchasers seem suspicious.

-The loophole is not unique to Dance's.
-Straw purchasing is the most common channels for the trafficking of illegal guns.
+The loophole is not unique to Dance’s.
+Straw purchasing is the most common channel for the trafficking of illegal guns.

 The 2019 case showed it was among a slew of Virginia gun shops targeted by dealers, who also successfully bought guns at Cabela’s, Bass Pro Shops and nine other stores across the state.
 Dance’s, a 20,000-square-foot store with over 50 employees, was the most frequently visited by the traffickers.